dwarvesf/playbook/operations/the-okr.md

 So we will say "i will launch this project in **August**" instead of say "i will launch this project **as soon as i can**"

 * **Set as personal and team level**
 Like an example above, we set a ORK for both personal and team level as a top-down approach, but in every company individual is a must for development .
 As a CEO or board member of the company, they should collect their staff ORKs and build a foundation level OKR base on their staff's (bottom-up).

 * **Share**
 The entire company have a access to everyone ORK including team ORK, so everyone will know that they are working for the same goals and what everyone is working on

 * **Graded**
 You will give a point in the scale from 0 to 1, the point will show the percentage of a given Key results.
-Let's say "Hire 2 senior backend developer" but we only hired 1, so we will point this Key result **0.5 point. **The objective point is an average of Key results
+Let's say "Hire 2 senior backend developer" but we only hired 1, so we will point this Key result **0.5 point.** The objective point is an average of Key results.

 The ideal point is 0.6 - 0.7 point .
 You may ask why it's not 0.9 or 1, well if it seems easy either your objectives are not ambitious enough or you did it wrong

 * **Maximum 5 objective per quarter and 4 key results for each of them**